 Half an hour after the show is over, a random viewer is staring into their refrigerator, vaguely bemused by the fact that their six-pack of beer has somehow become a two-pack of beer.
 Rather than work out how this might have happened, it occurs to them to wonder how in the hell Sydney Bristow went from Hungary to Melbourne, Australia, then to LA, all within 24 hours.
 Or maybe it occurs to them that they've never met anyone who actually named their dog Fido.
 It didn't bother them during the show.
-It wasn't until they discovered they were running short of beer that it became an issue.
+It wasn't until they opened their fridge and discovered they were running short of beer that it became an issue.

 The concept was first suggested by Alfred Hitchcock.
 When asked about the scene in Vertigo when Madeleine mysteriously and impossibly disappears from the hotel Scottie saw her in, he responded by calling it an "icebox scene": a scene that "hits you after you've gone home and start pulling cold chicken out of the icebox."